forwinder15/learndiesels/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 #### Can air in fuel cause white smoke

 Yes.
 This is another common cause of white smoke.
 Check all the lines and injector supply lines to see if there is anything loose.
 Air can pass through any lose connections.
 Especially in todays high pressure systems, you need to make sure that its all tight and sealed.

+## Want to get your ASE but Hate reading? 📕

+You can actually listen the study guides now with [Audible](https://amzn.to/2K3v96s) Click [Here](https://amzn.to/2K3v96s) listen to the study guide for free!
+Curtesy of Amazon.
+You can literally sign up, study, pass and then cancel before the free trial ends.

+Here is a link to the [ASE Audio Study Guide Audible Audible Audiobook](https://amzn.to/32EcKDy) if you already have an Audible account.